 2012 Hilary Weston Writers' Trust Prize for Nonfiction winner

 The Hon.
 Hilary M. Weston served as the 26th lieutenant-governor of Ontario from 1997 to 2002.
 As the Queen’s representative in Ontario, Mrs. Weston was responsible for the Crown’s constitutional and representational roles in the province.
 Since leaving public office, Mrs. Weston has continued to pursue her diverse interests.
 She led Renaissance ROM, the largest fundraising campaign in Canadian cultural history, transforming the Royal Ontario Museum in Toronto.
-A recipient of the Woodrow Wilson Award for Public Service, Mrs. Weston serves on the board of the Aga Khan Museum and is Founding Patron and Chair Emeritus of Prince’s Trust Canada.
+A recipient of the Woodrow Wilson Award for Public Service, Mrs. Weston served on the board of the Aga Khan Museum for eight years, is a Trustee Emeritus of the Art Gallery of Ontario and is Founding Patron and Chair Emeritus of Prince’s Trust Canada.

-Mrs. Weston is a director of Wittington Investments, the family holding company, and Selfridges Group; and is a member of the International Advisory Board of Sotheby’s.
-She has served as deputy chair of the board of Holt Renfrew, promoting Canadian designers in the retailing business.
+Mrs. Weston is a director of Wittington Investments, the family holding company, and Selfridges Group; she is also a member of the Sotheby’s International Council and has served as deputy chair of the board of Holt Renfrew, promoting Canadian designers in the retailing business.

 Mrs. Weston founded the Ireland Fund of Canada and remains a patron of this non-denominational organization promoting peace in Ireland.
 Her interests in homes and gardens resulted in the publication of In a Canadian Garden (1989) and At Home in Canada (1995).
 She served as first Chancellor of the Order of Ontario and was appointed a Member of the Order of Canada in 2003.
 She received the Queen’s Golden Jubilee Medal in 2002 and the Queen’s Diamond Jubilee Medal in 2012.
 Mrs. Weston was invested by the Queen as a Commander in the Royal Victorian Order in October 2015 and is the recipient of several honorary degrees.